Frequently Asked Questions

 - I am enrolled in a dual-degree [BA/MD, BS/MD] program.
 Am I eligible for NMF support?

-A. No, only United States citizens are eligible to apply to participate in NMF programs.
+A. No, only United States citizens and current Deferred Action for Childhood Arrival (DACA) recipients are eligible to apply to participate in NMF programs.

 A. No, you must attend an accredited medical school located in one of the 50 United States, the District of Columbia, or Puerto Rico, in order to be eligible to become an NMF Scholar.

-A. Yes, all applicants are required to provide proof of citizenship.
+A. Yes, all applicants are required to provide proof of citizenship or current Deferred Action for Childhood Arrival (DACA) status.

 A. If you are a member of a tribe recognized by the Bureau of Indian Affairs (BIA) you must apply through BIA for a number.
 If you cannot obtain BIA certification, then you must submit either a letter from the tribal council (on official letterhead), or documentation of ancestry (i.e. birth records or birth certificates for parents or grandparents)